Wian47/CLI-NetworkScanner/README.md

 - **Scapy**: For advanced packet crafting capabilities
 - **DNSPython**: For comprehensive DNS operations
 - **Folium**: For generating interactive maps of IP locations and network paths

-## License

-MIT License

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Acknowledgements

-- The scapy development team
-- Rich library contributors
-- Networking communities for testing and feedback